Chima (clothing): History

+In Silla, China's Tang dynasty influenced the culture of Koreans; In Tang dynasty, a popular fashion was to wear the skirt over the blouse for a slimming silhouette.
+This was different from the traditional Korean way of wearing Hanbok.
+Ancient Korean women would wear the chima (skirt) first, and then the jeogori (upper garment) over it, covering the skirt's waistband.

-In Silla, China's Tang dynasty influenced the culture of Koreans; several types of Tang dynasty's clothing was also introduced in Korea.
+Several types of Tang dynasty's clothing was also introduced in Korea.
 The qixiong ruqun, a form of high-waist qun (a generic term for Chinese skirt) worn over a short Chinese jacket was introduced in Silla and in Balhae.
 This form of high-waist qun which ties to the chest can still be seen in the chima worn in present days Korean women's hanbok; it is also likely that the current women's hanbok has been derived from the Tang dynasty's high-waist qun with a short ru (襦) or from a later revival of the Tang dynasty fashion.